ahuth/standfast/README.md

 ## Linting

 Run all linters with `rake lint`.
-Additionally, you can run `rake lint:rubocop` or `rake lint:eslint` for only the back end or front end ones respectively.
+Additionally, you can run `rake lint:ruby` or `rake lint:js` for only the back end or front end ones respectively.

 ## Testing